HomeSpan/HomeSpan/docs/GettingStarted.md

 * Open the Arduino Serial Monitor (*Tools → Serial Monitor*)
 * Compile and upload the HomeSpan sketch (*Sketch → Upload*)

-After compilation and uploading completes, HomeSpan device will report a variety of initial diagnostics messages to the Arduino Serial Monitor and report that it is ready.
+After compilation and uploading completes, HomeSpan will report a variety of initial diagnostics messages to the Arduino Serial Monitor and report that it is ready.
 Congratulations!
 You've just programmed your first HomeSpan device.

 #### Step 7: Configure and Pair your HomeSpan Device